myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-30T10:02:30.805Z
+>
+> This is a post from deck.blue using a new link extraction algorithm I'm currently developing.
+If this development is successful, we will be able to post links more naturally, even in languages that don't use spaces between words.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-28T03:27:28.954Z
 >
 > It's driving me crazy 😌